Phlebectomy of Varicose Veins

 How is the procedure performed?

-After cleansing and anesthetizing the skin, a series of incisions no larger than a pencil eraser are made in the skin next to the enlarged vein.
+After cleansing and anesthetizing the skin, a series of small incisions, no larger than a pencil eraser, are made in the skin next to the enlarged vein.
 A phlebectomy hook is inserted under the surface of the skin to remove the varicose vein through the tiny incision.
 This procedure is usually completed between 30 minutes and one hour.

 What will I experience during and after the procedure?